Heongilee/Inflearn_Flutter_Proj/README.md

 * Language : Dart
 * Framework : Flutter

-The goal of this project : making a Instagram clone app
+Final goal of this project : making a Instagram clone app...